 With thin plastic sheeting, grips need to prevent slippage without prematurely tearing the specimen in tensile testing in accordance with ASTM D882.

-For tensile testing of catheter tubing, Instron's 3345 system with pneumatic cord and yarn grips determines the breaking strength for quality control.
+Tensile testing of catheter tubing with pneumatic cord and yarn grips determines the breaking strength for quality control.
+Tortuosity testing of catheter tubing enables researchers to quantify the frictional forces during insertion and removal of medical tubing.

 For thermal insulating materials used in construction, EN 1607 tells how to determine the tensile strength perpendicular to its faces.